Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Finding a Child Abuse Defense Lawyer in Tallahassee

 Facing child abuse charges can be an intimidating process.
-The Tallahassee criminal lawyers at Pumphrey Law can help you fight the charges and get the best possible outcome in your case.
-They understand the sensitive situation you are in, and they know your family is important.
+The Tallahassee criminal defense lawyers at Pumphrey Law can help you fight the charges and get the best possible outcome in your case.
+Our attorneys understand the sensitive situation you are in, and we know your family is important.
+Our goal is to fight to have your charges lessened or dismissed, whether that be during pretrial conferences or in trial.
+When you hire Pumphrey Law, our attorneys will be with you every step of the way.

 Back to Top